 There’s been chatter about board gender diversity for a long time and, while there has been some modest progress, we have yet to see any dramatic breakthroughs.
 Now some of the largest asset managers are not just talking the talk, they are also walking the walk.
 Will it make a difference?
 Time will tell.

 In its Investment Stewardship Report for Q2 2017, BlackRock (reportedly the largest asset manager, with $5.1 trillion under management) indicated that, in the second quarter, it supported eight out of nine shareholder proposals that requested the adoption of a policy on board diversity or disclosure around plans to increase board diversity.
 The majority of the companies did not have any women on their boards.
-In one instance, BlackRock report that it was told, during an engagement on the topic, that the company had difficulty finding a diverse slate; in another instance, the company appeared to make efforts to address the issue, but would not commit to a firm timeline.
+In one instance, BlackRock reported that it was told, during an engagement on the topic, that the company had difficulty finding a diverse slate; in another instance, the company appeared to make efforts to address the issue, but would not commit to a firm timeline.
 At five of the companies, BlackRock also voted against the nominating committee members “for failure to address investor concerns on board diversity.”
 BlackRock’s voting record this year seems to support the notion that the firm has turned the page on diversity proposals; according to Bloomberg BNA, from 2012 to 2016, BlackRock had supported only two out of 98 board diversity proposals.

 The report indicates that BlackRock has “been particularly focused on increasing the number of women on US boards because progress in the US has been slower than in many other markets.
 Women held 16% of S&P 500 board seats in 2011 and 21% in 2016.
 At companies outside the S&P 500 the number of women in board seats is even lower.”